Strings and Memory Management

 The memory is allocated and freed by the program automatically so you don’t need to allocate or free.
 The array a is alive during the program’s life time.
 The array b is alive when the function is called until the function returns to the caller.

 You can get, use and release memory from the heap area.
-The standard C library provides malloc to get memory and free to put back memory.
+The standard C library provides malloc to get memory and free to release memory.
 GLib provides the functions g_new and g_free.
 They are similar to malloc and free.

 g_new (struct_type, n_struct)